sks/my-road-2-industrial-applications/en/Security/registering_client_in_uaa.md

 * ` --authorized_grant_types ` : This is something that we should read upon.
 For now lets stick to implicit
 * ` --redirect_uri `: Where  to redirect once successfully logged in
 * Why 2 clients ?
     *  In a micro-service world, you don't want to use one client's credentials in another one.
-In this case ` todo-client ` and ` todo-server `
+In this case ` todo-client ` and ` todo-server `.
+Keep them separate

 ##References